 The Bachelor of Fine Arts degree programs are limited to those students who demonstrate excellence or the potential for excellence in Dance, Acting, Musical Theatre, or Theatrical Production and Design.
 Admission to these degree programs is by audition or portfolio interview only.
 They are designed for those students who enter the university with a firm idea of their professional goals.
 The BFA in Musical Theatre is offered in conjunction with the School of Music.

 There are many opportunities for students to perform during the academic year.
 Theatre students may participate in the Walter Gloor Mainstage Series of departmental productions.
 The department presents five fully-mounted productions each year, including a dance concert performed by the Fredonia Dance Ensemble.
 The Performing Arts Company (PAC), a Student Association (SA)-supported theatre group at the university, presents two productions each semester and sponsors workshops and additional experimental theatre productions.
-Orchesis and the Fredonia Dance Club are two SA-supported dance organizations that produce a number of dance concerts each year.
+Orchesis and the Fredonia Dance Organization are two SA-supported dance organizations that produce a number of dance concerts and events each year.
 Students also participate in student improvisational groups, including Random Acts and the Improv Society.
+Finally, the Directing I class presents an evening of one-act plays at the end of each semester.
 All shows produced on campus by any organization are open to participation by any and all students registered for classes during that semester.

 Admission to the Department